-J. HYDROLOGY AND WATER QUALITY IMPACT SOURCE Wo uld the project: Potentiall Y Significan t Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? \boxtimes 34, 36 b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? \boxtimes 3, 4 c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: \boxtimes 3, 17n, i) II) Result in substantial erosion or siltation on- or off-site Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; \boxtimes 3, 17p 1, 3, 5, 36, 21a III) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or \boxtimes 1, 3, 5 IV) Impede or redirect flood flows? \boxtimes 3, 17p, 18b, 18d d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? \boxtimes 3, 18b, 18d e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? \boxtimes 2, 3, 4, 17p
+J. HYDROLOGY AND WATER QUALITY IMPACT SOURCE Wo uld the project: Potentiall Y Significan t Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) requirements or otherwise substantially degrade surface or ground water quality?
+34, 36 b) Substantially decrease groundwater supplies of substantially with groundwater recharge such t may impede sustainable groundwater manage basin? hat the project 3, 4 c) Substantially alter the existing drainage pattern area, including through the alteration of the couriver or through the addition of impervious surfawhich would: urse of a stream or 3, 17n, i) II) Result in substantial erosion or siltation on- or substantially increase the rate or amount of sumanner which would result in flooding on- or of rface runoff in a \boxtimes 3, 17p 1, 3, 5, 36, 21a III) Create or contribute runoff water which would capacity of existing or planned stormwater drait provide substantial additional sources of pollutions. exceed the nage systems or 1, 3, 5 IV) Impede or redirect flood flows? - u . u, c.
+3, 17p, 18b, 18d d) In flood hazard, tsunami, or seiche zones, risk pollutants due to project inundation? release of 3, 18b, 18d e) Conflict with or obstruct implementation of a war plan or sustainable groundwater management 2, 3, 4, 17p